Candle Spells: Everything You Need to Know About Candle Magick

 If you don't have the means to carve a candle you can also write your intention on a piece of paper, place it under the candle during the spell, and burn the paper afterward to ignite your intention.

 Once the candle is inscribed and anointed, you're ready to light the candle to perform the spell.
 While the candle is lit, it's important to focus your thoughts and intentions toward the flame.
 Think of it as a kind of meditation to help focus the spell.

 After you're done, don't forget to thank the elements or deity, and release them.
 A good closing phrase is something like, "Go if you must, stay if you will, but know that you are always welcome."

 Ready to try your hand at candle magick?
 It's an easy way to test the magical waters and start finding out what spells you like.

 And if you're an experienced witch, don't be afraid of going back to basics!
 You never know when a simple spell is just what you need to find new inspiration.

 If you're in the market for spell candles, check out our collection of herbal alchemy spell candles, and don't forget to check out the blog for more helpful posts, like these 10 ways to practice everyday witchcraft.

-Saving this article for later?
-Pin It.
-If you liked this article, I'd love it if you shared it with your friends!
+f you liked this article, I'd love it if you shared it with your friends!
 Thanks for visiting my website!